Whizz

 How can I extend my range for long-distance rides?

-3. Utilize CitiBike stations to exchange for a fresh bike midway through longer rides.
-Ride electric bikes for a boost up hills and over long distances.
+First off, build up your mileage gradually over time to increase endurance.
+During the ride, bring snacks like energy bars and electrolyte drinks to fuel on the go.
+If necessary, you can utilize CitiBike stations to exchange for a fresh bike midway through longer rides.
+Lastly, ride electric bikes such as Storm-2 for a boost up hills and over long distances.

 Conclusion

-With a bit of planning, any cyclist can map out an epic bike adventure in New York City.
+With some planning, any cyclist can map out an epic bike adventure in NYC.
 Pull together your resources, pinpoint some scenic detours, gear up for the ride, and get ready to see the city's one-of-a-kind sights by bike.
-Just take it one pedal stroke at a time.
-Let the city streets roll under you, and enjoy the ride!

 You might like it